-- ESMF_LAPACK Possible value: not set, "OFF", "mkl", "netlib", "scsl", <userstring> (default depends on system). - not set ESMF will be compiled with LAPACK-dependent features on systems where the library is located in a vendor-defined location.
-On other systems, the default is OFF. - "OFF" (default on most system) Disables LAPACK-dependent code, regardless of system. - "mkl" Use the Intel MKL library.
-Sets ESMF_LAPACK_LIBS to "-lmkl_lapack -lmkl", unless it is already defined in the user environment. - "netlib" (default for PGI) Sets ESMF_LAPACK_LIBS to "-llapack -lblas", unless it is already defined in the user environment. - "scsl" (default for IRIX64) Sets ESMF_LAPACK_LIBS to "-lscs", unless it is already defined in the user environment. - <userstring> Enables LAPACK-dependent code, but does not set a default for ESMF_LAPACK_LIBS.
-ESMF_LAPACK_LIBS, and if required, ESMF_LAPACK_LIBPATH, must be explicitly set in the user environment. - ESMF_LAPACK_LIBPATH Typical value: /usr/local/lib (no default).
+- ESMF_LAPACK Possible value: "internal" (default), "OFF", "system", "mkl", "netlib", "scsl", <userstring>. - "internal" (default) ESMF will be compiled with Lapack-dependent features.
+A minimal set of Lapack/BLAS code included in ESMF will be used to satisfy the dependencies. - "OFF" Disables Lapack-dependent code. - "system" A system-dependent external Lapack/BLAS installation is used to satisfy the external dependencies of the Lapack-dependent ESMF code.
+Sets ESMF_LAPACK_LIBS appropriately. - "mkl" The Intel MKL library is used to satisfy the external dependencies of the Lapack-dependent ESMF code.
+Sets ESMF_LAPACK_LIBS to "-lmkl_lapack -lmkl", unless it is already defined in the user environment. - "netlib" The NETLIB library is used to satisfy the external dependencies of the Lapack-dependent ESMF code.
+Sets ESMF_LAPACK_LIBS to "-llapack -lblas", unless it is already defined in the user environment. - "scsl" The SCSL library is used to satisfy the external dependencies of the Lapack-dependent ESMF code.
+Sets ESMF_LAPACK_LIBS to "-lscs", unless it is already defined in the user environment. - <userstring> Enables ESMF's Lapack-dependent code, but does not set a default for ESMF_LAPACK_LIBS.
+ESMF_LAPACK_LIBS, and if required, ESMF_LAPACK_LIBPATH, must be set explicitly in the user environment. - ESMF_LAPACK_LIBPATH Typical value: /usr/local/lib (no default).